MrDham/OpenTheremin_V4_with_MIDI/README.md

 MONOPHONIC AFTERTOUCH:

 It is possible to control Monophonic Aftertouch with the upper range of VOLUME ANTENNA (LOOP).
-It works like the CC assigned to the antenna except that the CC covers the full range of the antenna sensitivity whereas Aftertouch just covers the upper 50% range.
+It works like the CC assigned to the antenna except that the CC covers the full range of the antenna sensitivity whereas Aftertouch covers the upper 50% range with a full 7 bits definition (from 0 to 127).
 Thus, aftertouch provides an additional control, allowing you to modulate the sound after the note has been played and has become audible.

 SETTINGS: